JustADataConstruct/TermRSS/README.md

 ### Read entries

     termrss.py read [-n NAME] [-a] [-c CATEGORIES]
-If you run it without a name, will return (via 'less') entries from each one of your feeds (or each one of your feeds which are marked with the indicated categories) with unread entries.
+If you run it without a name, will return (via `less`) entries from each one of your feeds (or each one of your feeds which are marked with the indicated categories) with unread entries.
 If you indicate a name, will return each entry from that feed, marking the newer ones.

  - Name (optional): ID of the feed you want to read.
 If it's not present, will return the updated entries of all feeds.
  - -a (optional): Add this flag instead of writing a name to read all entries from all your feeds (or all your categorized feeds; see below.).